etrusci-org/olay/DEVELOPMENT.md

 ## Install

+See if you want to adjust anything in `olay/app/lib/conf.php` first.

 Upload the contents of `olay/app/` into a directory on your webserver.

-Adjust the directory permissions on `olay/app/log` so your webserver can write to it.
+Adjust the directory permissions on `olay/app/log/` so your webserver can write to it.
 To disable logging you can set `LOGDIR` in `olay/app/lib/conf.php` to an empty string.

 See if <https://yourserver.org/olay/demo.php> works.